bem-site/bem-method/events/yglf-telaviv-2015/yglf-telaviv-2015.en.md

-# BEM — Build ‘em Modular! talk on You Gotta Love Frontend 2015
+# BEM talk on You Gotta Love Frontend 2015

 **When**: June 8 — 9, 2015